Matte looks are awesome - sometimes, but most of the time we love our nails shiny. Like, super shiny.

 Keep it Clean

 After buffing, use a lint-free cloth saturated with alcohol to wipe the nails clean.
-Be sure to get every crevice of the nails, including the surface area near the cuticles.
+Be sure to get every crevice of the nails, including the surface area near the cuticles to remove any debris.
 Wait a few minutes for the alcohol to dry, before continuing.

 PRO TIP: If you are washing your hands at this step, be diligent to let your nails dry thoroughly before moving on to applying the second coat of Activator.
 Although it may not be visible to the naked eye, your nails may still be wet beneath the top surface (dip powder is porous after all).
 This moisture can interfere with the Activator and Sealer reacting to each other appropriately and may result in foggy, or matte-looking nails... and we don't want that.